Neko-Box-Coder/MacroPowerToys/README.md

 A collection of useful macros for manipulating the arguments.
 Useful codebase that needs a decent amount of preprocessing before compiling.

-Just include `MacroPowerToys.h` to enjoy the macros.
+Just include `MacroPowerToys.h` from the root repository directory and enjoy the macros.

 ## Macros